 Here are the first five ingredients side by side — the ones that make up the bulk of each food:

-Pedigree: Ground Whole Corn, Meat & Bone Meal, Corn Gluten Meal, Animal Fat (preserved with BHA/BHT), Chicken By-Product Meal
+Pedigree: Ground Whole Grain Corn, Meat and Bone Meal, Soybean Meal, Animal Fat (preserved with BHA and Citric Acid), Corn Gluten Meal

 Purina ONE: Chicken, Rice Flour, Corn Protein Meal, Whole Grain Corn, Chicken By-Product Meal